A TRUSTED INDEPENDENT HEALTH INSURANCE GUIDE SINCE 1999.

 There is no longer a federal penalty for going without health insurance, although residents in DC, California, Massachusetts, New Jersey, and Rhode Island do face tax penalties if they don’t maintain minimum essential coverage.

-New Jersey is the only one of these areas where grandmothered health plans still exist (and in New Jersey, grandmothered plans only exist in the small group market), although grandfathered plans likely remain in effect in all of them.
+New Jersey is the only one of these areas where grandmothered health plans still exist (and in New Jersey, grandmothered plans only exist in the small group market), although grandfathered plans might remain in effect in all of them.
 These plans are not fully compliant with the ACA, but they do count as adequate coverage in terms of avoiding a penalty for being without health coverage.

 When can I buy health insurance?